 IW: Speaking of pregnancy, is LDN considered to be safe during pregnancy?

 MM: Yes, all of the literature does seem to indicate that LDN is safe during pregnancy.
 (Dr. Wentz’ note: I have found studies that have used full dose naltrexone during pregnancy for opiate-addicted mothers.
 Results of the studies demonstrated that there were no negative outcomes associated with the use of naltrexone, and the newborn infants did not experience any symptoms of opioid withdrawal at birth.)

 IW: Is LDN a life-long drug?

 MM: Not necessarily.
-We have experienced patients with chronic neuropathic pain who had used LDN for a limited time period and was able to stop it, and if you are a young person with Hashimoto’s, you can go into remission through modulating your immune system with LDN.
+We have experienced patients with chronic neuropathic pain who had used LDN for a limited time period and were able to stop it; and if you are a young person with Hashimoto’s, you can go into remission through modulating your immune system with LDN.
 The medication will help you move towards an appropriate immune status, and once the immune system is in balance again, you may be able to get off the LDN.

 IW: What advice do you have for those considering the use of LDN?

 MM: LDN should be used as part of an arsenal to help you overcome your autoimmune condition.
 Appropriate levels of vitamin D, full spectrum light exposure, and food sensitivities all play a role in autoimmunity and need to be considered as well.
 It’s also best to work with a compounding pharmacy that can help you titrate your dose correctly.

 I also interviewed Shannon Garrett, RN, who is a Functional Nurse Nutritionist, LDN Nurse Educator, and founder of Holistic Thyroid Care for The Thyroid Secret docuseries.
 She works with clients with Hashimoto’s, and helps them use LDN as a tool.
 She also shares my root-cause philosophy, and I want to share with you some of the pearls I learned from our conversation.